LIVE NIRVANA TOUR HISTORY: CHRONOLOGY OF NEWLY SURFACED NIRVANA RECORDINGS (2009 ONWARDS)

 LNTH

-For the first time available: A DVDR transfer made from the 8MM(M) without any steps in between, erasing the old VHS(1)>DVDR transfer from the guides.
+For the first time available: A DVDR transfer made from the VID8(M) without any additional copying steps, erasing the old VHS(1)>DVDR transfer from the guides.

 LNTH

-Upgrade over old ANA(1)>DAT(1)>FLAC.
+Upgrade over the old ANA(1)>DAT(1) version.
 No cut after "Breed" anymore and much better quality from "Spank Thru" until the end, where all previous copies had problems.
-[UPDATE: THIS VERSION IS NOW INFERIOR AND HAS BEEN REPLACED WITH A DIFFERENT, BETTER SOUNDING ANA(1)]
+[UPDATE: On 2011/12/15, a different and superior ANA(1) transfer surfaced, making this one redundant.]

 LNTH

-Same as 1989/07/13 AMT #1, this has been retransferred from the same tape the old transfer was made from and turned out to be superior.
+Same as 1989/07/13 AMT #1, this has been retransferred from the same tape the old transfer was made from and this new version turned out to be superior.

 VHS(x) > FLAC [44.1 & 48kHz]